Let this weekend be the start of your rest revolution.

 This isn’t about hating the hustle, and this isn’t about feeling guilty for your Netflix binge.
 The rush of the hustle isn’t something you have to ignore in the name of balance any more than ignoring email for an afternoon will tank your business.
 For many of you, balance won’t look like a flat line, and that’s ok.

 Work in time for your flow and time for your rest so that you lower your chances of developing chronic health issues from an overactive stress response, and learn healthy ways to cope with your stress when you do experience it.
-In fact, this memorial day could be the perfect time to reevaluate how you work and play.
+In fact, this weekend could be the perfect time to reevaluate how you work and play.